veej32/Portfolio_Projects/README.md

     - If you have unresolved issues you cannot fix on your own, feel free to contact me for help.

 Orangutan Website
-- Simply extract the files and run index.html in a web browser like Google Chrome.
+- Simply extract the files and run index.html in a web browser such as Google Chrome.